Skip to content

 In the wake of both the Bosnian and Rwandan genocides, the international community acknowledged that the structures in place failed to prevent such tragedies.

-Salih Booker and Ann-Louise Colgan from the advocacy group Africa Action wrote in The Nation, "We should have learned from Rwanda that to stop genocide, Washington must first say the word.”5
+Salih Booker and Ann-Louise Colgan from the advocacy group Africa Action stated in The Nation, "We should have learned from Rwanda that to stop genocide, Washington must first say the word.”
+Varied media sources provided extensive coverage of the atrocities in Darfur, and many organizations, such as the United States

-such as the United States Holocaust Memorial Museum, pressured officials to declare the events in Darfur a genocide.
+Holocaust Memorial Museum, pressured officials to declare the events in Darfur a genocide.
 A year after the crisis began, the United States House of Representatives unanimously voted to approve a statement declaring the events in Darfur to be considered genocide; in September 2004, Secretary of State Colin Powell stated publicly that genocide was taking place.
 This was the first time the United States government had identified an event to be considered genocide while the conflict was still ongoing.
 The US government’s acknowledgment of genocide implied an obligation to protect the victims; however, the US focused its efforts on providing humanitarian aid rather than directly working to stop the Darfur genocide.

 Other international organizations, such as the African Union, faced limited resources and a lack of political will to intervene in Darfur.
 The United Nations Security Council also failed to impose sanctions on Sudan, largely due to China’s economic ties with the Sudanese government, as it relied on Sudanese oil imports.
 Meanwhile, Amnesty International accused China and Russia of supplying weapons and equipment to the Sudanese government in the early 2000s—arms that were ultimately used to carry out attacks against civilians in Darfur.